mag4no10/arch-linux-guide/README.md

 Now the screen shows the list of partitions.
 Naturally, it must show free space since we have cleaned our disk, otherwise, feel free to delete all partitions.

 + Create the `boot` partition
+	- If you already have a efi partition that is being used by windows or other os, do not create another one.
+Just mount the existing one to /mnt/efi
 	- Hit New from the options at the bottom.
 	- Just hit enter to select the default option for the first sector.
 	- Now the partion size - Arch wiki recommends 200-300 MB for the boot + size.
 Let’s make 1GiB in case we need to add more OS to our machine.
 I’m gonna assign mine with 1024MiB.
 Hit enter.